Stopping Moisture & Mold Under An RV Mattress

 The twin size doesn’t need to be cut but anything bigger will need to be folded in half and cut to size.

-The instructions say for a queen size mattress to cut the underlay in half.
+For the queen size mattress in our camper, we cut the underlay in half.

 I found the easiest way to do this was to roll out the entire underlay, fold it in half, and cut along the fold.